henrylawson/photish/README.md

 `plugins`              | an array of plugin names that have been included in your Gemfile and that Photish should require into it's runtime
 `image_extensions`     | by default, Photish has a complete list of image extensions, however if you choose too, you can explicitly list the extensions that Photish should use to find images
-`page_extension`       | the extension of **Pages** files that will live amongst the photo collection
+`page_extension`       | the extension of **Pages** files that will live amongst the photo collection `dependencies`         | this section is for the configuration of third party tools `dependencies/minimagick`          | configuration for [minimagick](https://github.com/minimagick/minimagick), the wrapping library around [ImageMagick](http://www.imagemagick.org/) or [GraphicsMagick](http://www.graphicsmagick.org/)
+`dependencies/minimagick/cli`      | provide "imagemagick", or "graphicsmagick" depending on your chosen library `dependencies/minimagick/cli_path` | if the above executables are not in your PATH, you can provide it explicitly here `dependencies/minimagick/timeout`  | terminate a command after the provided number of seconds

 #### Customizing Templates